Recruitment Materials & Guidelines

 - Research studies are accurately represented in recruitment overtures

-- Recruitment will not involve advancements or contact that could embarrass or stigmatize potential subjects
+- Recruitment will not involve advancements or contact that could embarrass or stigmatize potential participants

 Facebook: